vanten-s/Femboy-Guide/Tutorials/Clothing.md

 # Top
 ## Hoodies

-A lot of crossdressers like to wear hoodies, specifically oversized ones, since they can be used to hide some of their masculine features like body shape and hair.
+A lot of femboys like to wear hoodies, specifically oversized ones, since they can be used to hide some of their masculine features like body shape and hair.

 *insert pics*